LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion.rst

       17

-Of course, there is no need to write a function to add 5 to a value, but the example demonstrates calling a function from within a function.
+Of course, there is no need to write a function to add 5 to a value, but the example demonstrates calling a function from within another function.

 Next Step: What is 'Recursion'?
 --------------------------------

+.. index:: ! recursion

-**Recursion** is the process of solving a larger problem by breaking it into smaller, easier steps that *can all be solved in exactly the same way*.
+**Recursion** is the process of solving a larger problem by breaking it into small, easy steps that *can all be solved in exactly the same way*.

-Splitting up a large task into small, identical pieces allows us to reuse a single function rather than coding several different functions.
+Splitting a large task into small, identical pieces allows us to reuse a single function rather than coding several different functions.

-Solving the larger problem involves completing and combining the smaller parts, and we accomplish this either by setting up a loop to call our function lots of times or by using the strength of recursion.
+Solving the big problem involves completing and combining the smaller parts.
+We accomplish this either by setting up a loop to call one function lots of times or by using the strength of recursion.

 Here is the clever idea behind recursion.
-Instead of a loop, we simply have our function call *itself* over and over again until the larger problem is solved.
+Instead of a loop, a function simply calls *itself* over and over again until the larger problem is solved.

 .. admonition:: **Recursion in a nutshell:**

    a.
-Split a big problem into smaller, identical pieces.
+Split a big problem into small, identical pieces.
    b.
-Build a function to solve one small piece.
+Build a single function to solve those pieces.
    c.
 The function repeatedly calls itself until all the pieces are solved.

 Many new programmers (and even veteran ones) find recursion an abstract and